ivankharak/Workspace-PINAC/README.md

 # Contact

-If you have any questions, suggestions, or require guidance regarding contribution, feel free to reach out through the following channels:
+If you have any questions or suggestions or require guidance regarding contribution, feel free to reach out through the following channels:

 * **<a href="https://github.com/rmondal-official/PINAK/discussions">GitHub Discussions</a>:** Engage in discussions within the repository's Discussions tab.
 * **<a href="https://github.com/rmondal-official/PINAK/issues">Issue Tracker</a>:** Raise issues or questions directly on the project's issue tracker.